 The need to communicate at a distance — with the consequent multiplication of communication channels including email, instant messaging, online whiteboards, etc. — can complicate the planning and execution of teaching activities.
 In language learning, Edtech platforms provide a valuable aid in creating a teaching and learning environment that makes the transition from face-to-face to online teaching easier.

 In the case of Sanako’s educational technology products, our solutions stand out precisely because they provide a distance learning platform for students and an instructional classroom management tool for teachers.
-This is the case especially with Sanako Connect – our virtual classroom solution.
+This is the case especially with Sanako Connect – our web-based language teaching hub.
 In particular, we can identify three main areas in which Connect offers solutions to empower distance learning paths and reduce the impact of the aforementioned challenges.

 Connect is a cloud-based software specifically designed for hybrid learning.
 This means that Connect allows you to integrate and deliver online the same language learning activities that students would do in the physical classroom.